Help The Audience Remember

 Contrast

 When Neil Armstrong stepped onto the moon, he might have been forgiven for standing in silent astonishment.
-Or perhaps exclaiming, “Blimey, we’ve made it!”
+Or perhaps exclaiming, “Good grief, it isn’t made of cheese!”

 While Armstrong’s, “One small step for man; one giant leap for mankind” may have sounded a little artificial in the circumstances, they’re certainly words we still associate with that extraordinary day in July 1969.
 Or we do if we are old enough to remember it!